mrzamin/mrzamin/README.md

 ## Currently Working On

-Diving deeper into learning React including class-based components, lifecycle methods, testing, mocking, React Router
+Diving deeper into learning React concepts including class-based components, lifecycle methods, testing, mocking, React Router

 ## Tools I Have Been Using So Far